Cheswick Green Primary School Pupil premium strategy statement

 Challenge number(s) addressed |

-SENDCo to work with and train teachers Making sense of Autism Fluency Emotional Coaching
+SENDCo to work with and train teachers to continue to embed: Making sense of Autism Fluency Emotional Coaching

 DfE Reading Framework 2021 advocates use of systematic phonics approach and access to interesting and meaningful reading materials. |